 The best Sunday lunches in central London

-Dean Street Townhouse has the feel of a private members’ club, but the menu of your favourite British auntie – where else could you get mince and tatties in Soho?
-On Sundays, there’s a two- or three-course ‘set roast’ menu (£24/£28); choose from Hereford beef or Banham chicken (plus roasties, cauliflower cheese and seasonal veg) bookending it with posh soup or salad (beetroot soup; cured salmon; sprouting grains) and classic-with-a-twist puds or a cheese plate.
+This buzzy Soho all-dayer has the smooth and swanky feel of a private members’ club, but the food of your favourite British auntie.
+On Sundays, there’s a ‘set roast’ menu (£27/£30 for 2/3 courses); choose from Hereford beef or Banham chicken (plus roasties, cauliflower cheese and seasonal veg), bookending it with posh soup or salad (Jerusalem artichoke soup; cured salmon; poached fennel with cauliflower and raisins) and hearty puds or a cheese plate.

 The best Sunday lunches in north London